-Figure 2: Pass rate for both components, SOE only & OSCE only and overall pass rate for examination over the last 5 years.
+Figure 2: Pass rate for SOE & OSCE components for examination over the last 5 years showing linear trend lines for both components.

-Overall, 1181 candidates attended the oral examination in 2018-2019 (compared with 1058 in 2017-2018).
-645 passed the exam (either passing both components, or the one component they had left to pass).
+Overall 1006 candidates attended the oral examination in 2016-2017 (compared with 990 in 2015-2016).
+598 passed the exam (either passing both components, or the one component they had left to pass).

-This data confirms the view expressed in the 2017-2018 report that the performance of those sitting the exam for the first time in November and May have a similar expectation of success (53 % and 48.5%).
-In January, the performance of those attempting the exam for the first time was significantly worse than in November or May, at 45.1%.
+This data confirms the view expressed in the 2015-2016 report that the performance of those sitting the exam for the first time in November and May have a similar expectation of success (62.4% and 63.5% passing fully at that attempt, with 88.2% and 85.1% passing at least one component).
+In January, the performance of those attempting the exam for the first time was significantly worse than November or May (only 43% passing fully and only 76.7% passing one or more components - this was also markedly worse than January 2017 (48.9% and 81.4% respectively).
+It is notable that the performance in SOE was relatively poor in that sitting.